What is Critical Pedagogy?

 Critical pedagogy can be applied quite effectively in the field of literature, which is one of the easiest ways to consider it.
 Students would often read a work of literature, and the teacher would then explain what the story or poem meant in older forms of education.
 Students would be expected to learn and remember this “correct” interpretation of the work, then repeat it on a test to demonstrate their understanding.

 The desire to demonstrate that there is no single “correct” interpretation or reading of a work of literature drives critical pedagogy.
 Students are encouraged to create their own meaning based on their own experiences and perspectives, and this type of personal reading tends to strengthen the reader-work of literature bond.
 Instead of demonstrating knowledge of the “correct” answer, the student must be able to back up his or her reading of the work with text from the story or poem.
-Learning and comprehension are demonstrated in this way the student’s ability to critically read the work.
+Learning and comprehension are demonstrated in this way by the student’s ability to critically read the work.

 Other fields of study, such as history, can benefit from this type of critical pedagogy.
 While historical facts such as dates and names of people exist, an effort can be made to move away from dominant historical views and develop new understanding of historical events.
-This is frequently accomplished examining the roles of minorities or women in historical contexts, rather than reading history as a story about “old dead white guys,” as it is frequently depicted in American and European schools.
+This is frequently accomplished by examining the roles of minorities or women in historical contexts, rather than reading history as a story about “old dead white guys,” as it is frequently depicted in American and European schools.